shapesmusic/Shapes-Basics-Draft/writing/colloq.md

-There are 2 sequences together, that make up, geez, well over half the lessons, really.
+There are 2 sequences together, that make up, geez, well over half the levels, really.
 What's the heart of the sequence?

 - you've set these things up by playing. hearing contexts, hearing anchors, hearing notes in relation to anchors, and representing all those things on an instrument, and in notation.
 So this is moving all those things into the project of building an *internal* instrument, refining them much further, but more abstractly.
 A tonescape is an abstraction of a song in a shape.
 - you start by recognizing tensions (L13 passive), and then you hear them *inside* the tonescape (L14 active plus simulation).